|About Us||Patients, Families & Visitors||For Health Professionals||Careers||Research & Training||Ways to Give|

 Ferritin is a blood test that measures iron stored in the body.
 Normal ferritin is about 35 to 300 micrograms per litre.

-The Perioperative Blood Conservation Program (PBCP) nurses check patients’ hemoglobin and ferritin test results.
-These results are reviewed with the PBCP team doctors (hematologist, anesthesiologist and your surgeon).
-They are important factors to develop a blood conservation plan that is best for you.
+The Perioperative Patient Blood Management Program (PPBMP) nurses check patients’ hemoglobin and ferritin test results.
+These results are reviewed with the PPBMP team doctors (hematologist, anesthesiologist and your surgeon).
+They are important factors to develop a patient blood management plan that is best for you.